sktlim/obsidian-cs-notes/Fundamentals/Networks/Terminology.md

 **hostname:**  google.com, facebook.com

 **Canonical hostname:** the official, fully qualified domain name (FQDN) associated with a host in the DNS system.
 It is the primary name by which the host is known, as opposed to any aliases (CNAME records) it may have.

+**Autonomous System (AS):** Routers organized into groups that are under same administrative control